laurenth-personal/Cinelights/README.md

 # Cinelights
-Light entity dedicated to cinematic lighting
+Light entity dedicated to cinematic lighting.

+Tested in Unity 2017.2.0f3

 # How to use